openstack/governance/reference/charter.rst

 The TC seats are elected by the Active Technical Contributors ("ATC"), which are a subset of the Foundation Individual Members.
-Individual Members who committed a change to a repository under ''any'' of the official OpenStack Project Teams (as defined above) over the last two 6-month release cycles are automatically considered ATC.
-Specific contributors who did not have a change recently accepted in one of the OpenStack projects but nevertheless feel their contribution to the OpenStack project is technical in nature (bug triagers, technical documentation writers...) can exceptionally apply for ATC either by sending an email to the TC chair or by being nominated by an existing ATC via email to the TC chair.
+Individual Members who committed a change to a repository under any of the official OpenStack Project Teams (as defined in :ref:`projects`) over the last two 6-month release cycles are automatically considered ATC.
+Specific contributors who did not have a change recently accepted in one of the OpenStack projects but nevertheless feel their contribution to the OpenStack project is technical in nature (bug triaging not tracked in Gerrit, for example) can exceptionally apply for ATC either by sending an email to the TC chair or by being nominated by an existing ATC via email to the TC chair.
 Final approval on the exception is decided by the TC itself, and is valid one year (two elections).

 Candidates for TC seats
 =======================